zbabac/VCT/README.txt

 Please contact me via discussion board if you want to collaborate or send me an email: zlatko.babic@mail.com.

-Change log since v1.5.2:
+Change log since v1.5.4:
-- added "log" button that shows encoding log
+- added unobtrusive toggle log button "<" that shows log frame instead of batch list
+- fixed issue with progress for some video/audio files (especially for Linux)

 Change log since v1.5.0:
 - added new Info button; show detailed codec info and thumbnail from video